shirishmaharjan/ERA5-Climate-data/README.md

 # ERA5-Climate-data
 Python code to download ERA5 data.
 Original (1979-2022).
 Later adding 2023.

+- Python code is used to download ERA5 download
+- R code is used to re format and re order the data.

 # Created a grid shape file of 1342 unique values of Nepal.

 - Nepal is divided into 1342 grids and each grid contains unique id.